Mathematics, Grade 2

 Student Learning Profile

-Within a well-balanced mathematics curriculum, the primary focal points at Grade 2 are comparing and ordering whole numbers, applying addition and subtraction, and using measurement processes.
+Within a well-balanced mathematics curriculum, the primary focal points at Second Grade are making comparisons within the base-10 place value system, solving problems with addition and subtraction within 1,000, and building foundations for multiplication.

 The student will:

 - Apply mathematics to problems arising in everyday life, society, and the workplace.

 - Use a problem-solving model that incorporates formulating a plan or strategy, justifying the solution, and evaluating the problem-solving process and the reasonableness of the solution.

 - Select tools, including real objects, manipulatives, paper and pencil as appropriate, and techniques, including mental math, estimation, and number sense as appropriate, to solve problems.

 - Communicate mathematical ideas and reasoning using multiple representations, including symbols, diagrams, graphs, and language as appropriate.

 - Analyze mathematical relationships to connect and communicate mathematical ideas.